GOODWILL OF CENTRAL & SOUTHERN INDIANA USES DRAAS TO ALIGN WITH PRODUCTION DEMANDS – AND SAVES ON COSTS

 - Certified VMware vCloud® Datacenter service provider that allowed for successful implementation and scalable performance

-- Strong service mentality and experienced client support team that would provide ongoing support and managed services
+- Strong service mentality and experienced customer support team that would provide ongoing support and managed services

 - The recovery solution could be easily, affordably and regularly tested